Fractures of the extremities (general rules and nomenclature)

 General rules and nomenclature of fractures should be understood by, and familiar to, anyone involved in the interpretation or management of fractures of the extremities.
 This article covers basic nomenclature of fractures.

 Before the most appropriate treatment for a fracture can be chosen, it has to be properly described and classified.
 There are numerous, often overlapping, mostly eponymous classification systems for fractures of most regions (e.g. Neer classification of proximal humeral fractures, Garden classification of hip fractures, etc).

-An alternative, unifying classification known as the AO system has been developed by the Swiss surgeon Maurice E. Müller and his followers as an attempt to create a uniform system for all possible skeletal trauma, that is suitable for electronic data processing.
+An alternative, unifying classification known as the AO system has been developed by Swiss surgeon Maurice E Müller and his colleagues as an attempt to create a uniform system for all possible skeletal trauma and that is suitable for electronic data processing.

 Which classification system is used for any particular fracture varies widely geographically and radiologists should become familiar with what the local preferences are.

 There are some general forms and features of fractures, that must be identified on plain radiographs, typically in two orthogonal planes.
 For complex joints formed by multiple bones, additional features have to be reported, typically resulting in a more sophisticated classification.
 Certain fractures may even occur in combination with others or are associated with certain concomitant injuries, which have to be sought for.
 The following descriptive terms mainly apply to fractures of the long extremity bones.

 When a bone is broken in two (even if the one fragment is large and the other small (e.g. an avulsion fracture) it is still a two-part fracture, something which sometimes causes confusion.

 - spiral wedge fracture